polkadot-developers/polkadot-docs/tutorials/index.md

 _Coming Soon_

 !!! note
     The Polkadot smart contract ecosystem is in active development.
 Please expect frequent changes.
-You can follow progress, or join the discussion, by visiting this Polkadot Network Forum post: [Contracts on AssetHub Roadmap](https://forum.polkadot.network/t/contracts-on-assethub-roadmap/9513/57){target=\_blank}
+You can follow progress, or join the discussion, by visiting the [Contracts on AssetHub Roadmap](https://forum.polkadot.network/t/contracts-on-assethub-roadmap/9513/57){target=\_blank} post on the Polkadot Network Forum.

 ### Application Developers